-The Clerk to the Panel will inform you in writing of the Panel's decision.
-The decision is binding and parents have no further right of appeal for the same school in the same school year, unless there has been a significant change in circumstances.
+The Clerk to the Panel will inform you in writing of the Panel's decision in writing and this will be sent out to you within 7 calendar days.
+The decision of the Independent Appeals Panel is dial and binding on all parties and parents have no further right of appeal for the same school in the same school year, unless there has been a material and significant change in circumstances.

 Whilst you are awaiting your appeal, it is important that you consider alternative schools in case your appeal is unsuccessful.
 Similarly it is a good idea to accept the place at the school you have been offered, as this will have no effect on the outcome of your appeal, and will prevent your child from missing out on a school altogether.
 If you wish to appeal for a school in another Local Authority area, you should contact the Admissions Team in that LA area for advice.
 The appeal panel's decision is binding on the council and on parents/carers.

-Full details on the appeals process can be found at www.tameside.gov.uk/schools/admissions
+Full details on the appeals process can be found at www.tameside.gov.uk/schools/admissions/receptionyear7